Every feature and functionality that we’ve ever cooked in our Slido kitchen has been carefully tested by our own team.

 1. All-hands meetings

-Like for many of our clients, an all-hands meeting is our number one use case.
-At Slido, the primary purpose of our monthly all-hands is addressing our team’s questions through an open discussion.
+Using Slido at all-hands meetings is our number one use case.
+For us, the primary purpose of these meetings is addressing our team’s questions through an open discussion.

 We also let our teammates submit their questions into Slido anytime during the meeting.
 They can do so either anonymously or with a name (while the braver ones can raise their hand and speak up).